parthenon-hpc-lab/parthenon/docs/README.md

 To redefine these functions, the user sets the respective function pointers in the ApplicationInput member app_input of the ParthenonManager class prior to calling `ParthenonInit`.
 This is demonstrated in the `main()` functions in the examples.

+Note that the `ProblemGenerator`s of `Mesh` and `MeshBlock` are mutually exclusive.
+Moreover, the `Mesh` one requires `parthenon/mesh/pack_size=-1` during initialization, i.e., all blocks on a rank need to be in a single pack.
+This allows to use MPI reductions inside the function, for example, to globally normalize quantities.
+The `parthenon/mesh/pack_size=-1` exists only during problem inititalization, i.e., simulations can be restarted with an arbitrary `pack_size`.
+For an example of the `Mesh` version, see the [Poisson example](../example/poisson/parthenon_app_inputs.cpp).

 ### Error checking